Indy 500 Car Number History

 During the USAC years, the use of higher car numbers spread quickly, owing much to the ever-growing entry lists.
 “Prestige” numbers, based on points, were still used, again with #11 and #13 disallowed.
 Some teams/drivers, however, started utilizing a “preferred” or “favorite” number, and numbers in the #90s started being popular.
-At some point prior to the beginning of the season, drivers/teams eligible for the “prestige” numbers were required to formally claim them, or sign a waver to release them.
-Numbers that were not claimed (except in the case of #1) were put back into a pool of available numbers, and made available to other teams.
+At some point prior to the beginning of the season, drivers/teams eligible for the “prestige” numbers were required to formally claim them, or sign a waiver to release them.
+Prestige numbers that were not claimed (except in the case of #1), or for other reasons not used, were put back into a pool of available car numbers, and subsequently made available to other teams.

 Through 1965, USAC continued to prohibit the use of #11 and the numbers ending in zero, due to the aforementioned scoring concerns.
 Due to rising car counts, USAC felt it necessary to start freeing up some car numbers.
 Due to improved scoring methods, audible mix-ups were almost non-existent, and the need to keep them off the track was outweighed by demand.
 In 1966 use of #11 was allowed, then in 1967, the numbers #20, #30, #40, #50, #60, #70, #80, and #90 were made available.
-Like their predecessor AAA, USAC likewise did not allow the use of #0, #00, #01 through #09, nor three-digit numbers.
-The use of #13 continued to be prohibited.
+Like their predecessor AAA, USAC still did not allow the use of #0, #00, and #01 through #09.
+Three-digit numbers, and the use of #13 continued to be prohibited.